getsentry/rfcs/text/0079-exception-groups.md

   will display the exception group as formatted JSON.
 This could be a bit confusing to the user, until such time they upgrade their Sentry instance to a version that includes the UI changes.

-# Unresolved questions

-- Should we put a maximum limit on the number of exceptions allowed within an exception group?
-  (If so, SDKs would truncate.)

 # Other Options Considered

 We considered the following, each had pitfalls that led to the plan described above.